 The minor in public health is designed for undergraduate students from a variety of disciplines who wish to explore key components of public health including the basic components of the U.S. healthcare system, core values and concepts of public health, public health analytic methods, and the social determinants of health.

-The minor is comprised of five courses for a minimum of 18 semester hours.
+The minor comprises five courses for a minimum of 18 semester hours.

-Note: This minor is not open to students majoring in the Bachelor of Science in Health Science or those pursuing a combined major with health science.
+Note: This minor is not open to students majoring in the Bachelor of Science in Health Science nor those pursuing a combined major with health science.